-- An ability to create a positive bottom-line impact from learning initiatives or other strategic initiatives: APG is able to commit its clients to a complete alignment with business results from the very beginning. - An ability to provide a continuous stream of broad and deep consulting and learning solutions: Thought Leaders such as BTS allow APG to provide solutions that have a strategic focus and are relevant to every level and function of the organization. - · An ability to deliver proven, best-practice expertise based on decades-long relationships.
+- Ability to create a positive bottom-line impact from learning initiatives or other strategic initiatives: Using the Advantage WaySM system through the entire engagement, APG is able to commit its clients to a complete alignment with business results from the very beginning. - · Ability to provide a continuous stream of broad and deep learning solutions: Thought Leaders such as BTS allow APG to provide solutions that have a strategic focus and are relevant to every level and function of the organization. - Ability to deliver proven, best-practice expertise based on decades-long relationships: Having access to the same performance strategies and insights that other global leaders have used to pull themselves out of recessionary situations is viewed by today's organizations as crucial added value.

-Strategic direction for 2013
+Strategic direction for 2012

 APG has achieved continued growth by becoming more strategically relevant to our clients, and the firm fully intends to continue this positive momentum.
-APG's 2013 strategic direction will focus on three aspects of the current business environment that are a particular fit for the firm:
+APG's 2012 strategic direction will focus on three aspects of the current business environment that are a particular fit for the firm:

-- 1. Need for improved leadership and strategy execution: Even as organizations begin to ramp up for a hoped-for market upswing, most are taking a second look at their leaders' abilities to perform under economic pressure.
+1. Need for improved leadership and strategy execution: Even as organizations begin to ramp up for a hoped-for market upswing, most are taking a second look at their leaders' abilities to perform under economic pressure.
 APG has particular expertise in this area.
-The 2013 strategy is notable for a strong focus on leadership development plus the companion issue of helping all employees execute corporate strategy more effectively. - 2.
-Need for sales organizations especially in the midmarket to optimize their performance: Leading sales teams are ready to retool and optimize their organizations to equip their sales people and sales managers to capture - or recapture - much-needed market share.
-APG has outstanding sales best practices, research, tools, systems, and processes for this purpose.
-APG's unique Sales Leadership Cadence SM- gives sales organizations a consistent, standardized approach to managing sales - whatever the sales strategy is.
-By using this cadence - companies find that they also obtain consistent and increased results.
+The 2012 strategy is notable for a strong focus on leadership development plus the companion issue of helping all employees execute corporate strategy more effectively.

-3. Need for the overall organization to improve the performance of their people- from individual contributors to senior executives: Our Talent Optimization approach utilizes a Talent ArchitectureSM which paints a 3-5 year roadmap for the entire organization.
-It especially focuses on the significant steps of the leadership pipeline and clarifies the performance and development needs as an individual progresses through their career.
-This also includes the need for employees to make better business decisions:.
+- 2. Need for sales organizations especially in the midmarket to optimize their performance: Although sales executives are aware that economic phases are cyclical, the shock of the recent downturn still has many sales teams reeling.
+Leading sales teams, however, are ready to re-tool and optimize their organizations to equip their sales people to capture - or recapture - much-needed market share.
+APG has outstanding, sales best practices, research, tools, systems, and processes for this purpose. - 3.
+Need for employees to make better business decisions: One clear result of the continuing environment of tight margins is that businesses are demanding that all employees make better business decisions.
 Supported by innovative simulations and learning experiences of business acumen thought leaders such as BTS, APG is well equipped to make sure every employee knows how their actions affect the bottom line - and how to make smarter, more informed decisions that will help their organizations succeed.